NeDaA-HuSsEiN/CPP_NanoDegree_Capstone_Snake_Game/README.md

 4. Add poisoned food that makes the snake go in the reverse direction in case it ate it.
 5. Add bonus food that increases the score by 3.
 6. The user can press P to pause to resume the game.
+7. Display dialogue when the player lose to tell him the high score and the current score.

 ## Rubric Points